Ford now has new support for SYNC 3 with software updates to support Apple CarPlay and Android Auto™ for model-year 2016 and 2017 vehicles.

 “Our SYNC 3 software platform was designed to be easy to update so we can get our customers the latest and greatest features, functionally and security enhancements,” said Don Butler, executive director, Ford Connected Vehicle and Services.
 “With over-the-air updates, we can deliver new features to customers in the background while they continue using their vehicles.”

-Compatible with Android™ devices 5.0 and higher, Android Auto brings the Android experience into the vehicle safely and easily with Google Maps, Google Play Music, phone, messaging and third party apps projected on the car’s built-in display and available via voice controls.
+Compatible with Android™ devices 5.0 and higher, Android Auto brings the Android experience into the vehicle safely and easily.
+It offers Google Maps, Google Play Music, phone, messaging and third party apps projected on the car’s built-in display and available via voice controls.
 With a simplified interface, large touch targets, Google voice search and easy-to-use voice controls, Android Auto is designed to minimize distraction while on the road.

 Android, Android Auto, Google Maps and Google Play are trademarks of Google Inc.

-Compatible with iPhone 5 and later models running iOS 7.1 or higher, Apple CarPlay gives iPhone users an intuitive way to make phone calls, use voice-guided navigation, listen to music, and send and receive messages while staying focused on the road.
+Apple CarPlay is compatible with iPhone 5 and later models running iOS 7.1 or higher.
+Apple CarPlay gives iPhone users an intuitive way to make phone calls, use voice-guided navigation, listen to music, and send and receive messages.
+The convenience allows the driver to stay focused on the road.
 Users can control Apple CarPlay through the in-vehicle display or via Siri voice control.
 Apple CarPlay support requires a USB hub upgrade available through Ford dealers.